-- Company Legal Name: the legal entity name associated with the HIOS Issuer ID - State: the state that has regulatory authority over the policies - HIOS Issuer ID: the HIOS ID assigned to the legal entity - Market: the market in which the products and plans are offered - Effective Date: the effective date of the change to the index rate - SERFF ID(s): the SERFF tracking IDs for all filings associated with the submitted URRT
+- Company Legal Name: the legal entity name associated with the HIOS Issuer ID - State: the state that has regulatory authority over the policies - HIOS Issuer ID: the HIOS ID assigned to the legal entity. - Market: the market in which the products and plans are offered - Effective Date: the effective date of the change to the index rate - SERFF ID(s): the SERFF tracking IDs for all filings associated with the submitted URRT.

-Company Contact Information: Provide the following information detailing how the reviewing regulator should contact the company in case additional information is needed for the submission:
+Company Contact Information: Provide in case additional information is needed for the submission: